GillesRasigade/GillesRasigade.github.io/_posts/2018-2-7-openapi.md

 The specification is defined along your controllers and bound to your app like any other middleware.
 You can define the specification in the better way you decide by just creating a full JS Object validating the Open API 3.0 specification.

 A secure web version of the documentation is available thanks to the amazing module ReDoc [^2].
-One of the most important objective of Open API is to contractualize
+One of the most important objective of Open API is to strictly contractualize RESTFul API and share their specifications to others.
+The key feature of Open API and ReDoc is to always share the most up-to-date definition of your API contract.

+Forget discrepancies

 --------------------------------------